Share your feedback on 3 draft area plans!

 Participants showed strong support for job creation and economic benefits, with some sharing concerns about traffic, infrastructure needs, and preserving community and natural assets.
 A graphic summary is available below and the summary report can be found here or in the Document Library section on this page.

-The second phase of engagement is planned for fall 2025 and will invite the public to provide feedback on a proposed area plan concept.
+The second phase of engagement is open September 26 to October 20, 2025 and invites the public to provide feedback on a proposed area plan concept.

 Engagement Level

-The engagement for phase 2 will be at the "consult" level of the International Association for Public Participation's (IAP2) Spectrum of Public Participation and the City of Maple Ridge Engagement Framework.
+The engagement for phase 2 is at the "consult" level of the International Association for Public Participation's (IAP2) Spectrum of Public Participation and the City of Maple Ridge Engagement Framework.

 Consult: Obtain public feedback on analysis, alternatives, or decision.